What if you are not available when I go into labor?

-If you choose to have your baby at home or at the Breath of My Heart birthing suite in Española, I can help you with natural pain management methods, such as hydrotherapy, massage, and breathing techniques.
+If you choose to have your baby at home, I can help you with natural pain management methods, such as hydrotherapy, massage, and breathing techniques.
 However, an epidural or other pain medications can only be administered in a hospital.
 I aim to provide you with information about your choices so you feel comfortable and confident making the best decisions for yourself.

-If you are in labor at home or the birthing suite and you decide you would like pain medication, we can transport you to the hospital.
+If you are in labor at home and you decide you would like pain medication, we can transport you to the hospital.
 If quick accessibility to pain medication is important to you, you may want to consider planning a hospital birth.